Audi A7 Hatchback (2018 - ) review

-The purchase price of the A7 Sportback is broadly in line with the Mercedes-Benz CLS, although industry predictions suspect the Mercedes will hold its value slightly better, and it’s likely to be cheaper than the Audi to service and maintain.
-However, strong fuel economy in the A7 will save a considerable about of money over the years and miles, and in the end there’s not a huge amount between the two when it comes to overall costs.
+The purchase prices of the A7 Sportback is broadly in line with those of the Mercedes-Benz CLS, although industry predictions suggest that the Mercedes will hold its value slightly better, and it’s likely to be cheaper than the Audi to service and maintain.
+However, strong fuel economy in the A7 will save a considerable about of money over the years and miles, and in the end, there’s not a huge amount between the two when it comes to overall costs.

 How reliable is it?

-As the latest A7 Sportback is all new, there’s no historical data on how it’ll perform.
-Audi as a brand overall doesn’t have a brilliant reputation when it comes to reliability, sitting towards the bottom of Warranty Direct’s Reliability Index, which ranks manufacturers by past performance.
-It’s a similar story in JD Power’s 2017 Vehicle Dependability Study, which listed Audi last but one of all manufacturers analysed.
-Here’s hoping the A7 Sportback can start turning that around.
+As the latest A7 Sportback is so new, there’s no historical data on how it’ll perform.
+As a brand, Audi doesn’t have a brilliant reputation when it comes to reliability, sitting towards the bottom of Warranty Direct’s Reliability Index, which ranks manufacturers by past performance.
+It’s a similar story in JD Power’s 2017 Vehicle Dependability Study, which listed Audi last-but-one of all manufacturers analysed.
+Here’s hoping the A7 Sportback can play a part in turning that around.

 How safe is it?